arunkd13/arunkd13.github.io/content/blog/tangedco-adani-scam.md

 +++
-title = "Seeking action against TANGEDCO and the Adani Group" date = 2024-12-25 taxonomies.tags = ["politics"]
+title = "Seeking action against TANGEDCO and the Adani Group" date = 2024-12-25 updated = 2025-01-20
+taxonomies.tags = ["politics"]
 +++

+---

+**Update:** Late evening of January 3, 2025, a bit more than 24 hours from the planned time of protest, Arappor Iyakkam was informed by the Commissioner of Police, that their request for permission to protest was denied.

+Instead of the protest, we had to [protest against the rejection of permission to protest](https://www.youtube.com/watch?v=pTiIMpn80Xo) within the confines of the Arappor Iyakkam office.

+---

 [Arappor Iyakkam](https://arappor.org/) has called for a protest against the Central and Tamil Nadu State Governments on January 5, 2025 at [Valluvar Kottam](https://maps.app.goo.gl/iBBSm2h2WBVP6gUH9), seeking